abdumaa/HiQualProp/Data/HiQualProp_with_author_feats/README.md

 ## Data Availability

-Upon individual requests (`a.maarouf@lmu.de`), we can make the data with author features available.
+Upon individual requests (`blinded`), we can make the data with author features available.